If you’re like me and always looking for ways to make extra money from home, you may have thought about becoming an Airbnb host.

 Understand the time commitment

-Remember that renting out your home on Airbnb takes more than accepting a reservation and collecting money.
+Remember that Airbnb takes more than accepting a reservation and collecting money.
 You’ll spend time communicating with potential guests, answering questions, and setting up your availability.

 You’ll also spend time preparing the property, listing it, and cleaning it before and after guests.
 Even once you’re established, you’ll still commit several hours of your week to caring for the property and your guests to ensure a great experience.